How to Use and Edit Field Mappings

 Troubleshoot field issues: Resolve problems with fields that aren't saving correctly or are displaying incorrect or missing data.

-As an administrator, you use Field Mappings to control the location and behavior of fields that display on the Add & Edit pages of your records, such as:
+As an administrator, you can use Field Mappings to control the location and behavior of fields that display on the Add and Edit pages of your records, such as:

 - The name of the field.